Quantized networks compute and restrictions¶

 Independently based on the definition of FakeQuantize operation.

-Using a special library of low-precision transformations (LPT) which applies common rules for generic operations, such as Convolution, Fully-Connected, Eltwise, etc., and translates “fake-quantized” models into the models with low-precision operations.
-For more information about low-precision flow please refer to the following document.
+Using a special library of low-precision transformations (LPT) which applies common rules for generic operations, such as Convolution, Fully-Connected, Eltwise, etc., and translates “fake-quantized” models into models with low-precision operations.

 Here we provide only a high-level overview of the interpretation rules of FakeQuantize.
 At runtime each FakeQuantize can be split into two independent operations: Quantize and Dequantize.
 The former one is aimed to transform the input data into the target precision while the latter transforms the resulting values back to the original range and precision.
 In practice Dequantize operations can be propagated forward through the linear operations, such as Convolution or Fully-Connected, and in some cases fused with the following Quantize operation for the next layer into the so-called Requantize operation (see Fig. 1).

 Figure 1.
 Quantization operations propagation at runtime.
 Q, DQ, RQ stand for Quantize, Dequantize, and Requantize correspondingly.

 From the calculation standpoint, the FakeQuantize formula also is split into two parts accordingly:

 output = round((x - input_low) / (input_high - input_low) \* (levels-1)) / (levels-1) \* (output_high - output_low) + output_low

 The first part of this formula represents Quantize operation:

 q = round((x - input_low) / (input_high - input_low) \* (levels-1))

 r = q / (levels-1) \* (output_high - output_low) + output_low